Warhawk (1995 video game)

-Warhawk, released as AirAssault (エア・アサルト, Ea Asaruto) in Japan, is a futuristic arcade-style combat flight game for the Sony PlayStation console, developed by SingleTrac and published by Sony Computer Entertainment.
-It was originally released on November 10, 1995 in North America and a month later in Europe.
-It was later re-released as part of Sony's Greatest Hits line-up.

-A Windows version slated for release in 1996 was cancelled.
+Warhawk, subtitled The Red Mercury Missions, released as AirAssault (エア・アサルト, Ea Asaruto) in Japan, is a 1995 combat flight simulation video game developed by Sony Interactive Studios America and SingleTrac and published by Sony Computer Entertainment for the PlayStation.
+It was originally released on November 10, 1995 in North America and a month later elsewhere.
+A Windows version was planned for release in 1996 but was cancelled.

-A multiplayer-only remake of the same name has been developed by Incognito Entertainment; it was released on Blu-ray Disc and as a digital download for the PlayStation 3 on August 28, 2007.
+Warhawk was well received by critics and was re-released as part of Sony's Greatest Hits line-up.
+It was released on the PlayStation Network in North America in 2007 and elsewhere in 2012.
+A multiplayer-only remake of the game, developed by Incognito Entertainment, was released in 2007 for the PlayStation 3.

 Gameplay

 Warhawk is a vehicle simulation game built around a futuristic VTOL craft.
 The player maneuvers with 360 degrees of flight control through six levels.
 Weapons include fire-off lock-ons, rockets, multi-fire swarmers, and plasma cannons.
 The game has no multiplayer capabilities and does not feature DualShock or analog controller support.

 There are no saving or loading features.
 Instead, a password is presented each time a level is completed.
 The game ends after its six levels are completed, or when the player's craft can no longer fly.
 This occurs if the craft takes heavy damage, gets stuck in narrow places or the player ejects from their craft.
 The craft is teleported to base, repaired, and sent back to the stage for the first two times this happens; on the third time, the game ends.

-Enemies in the game vary from being tanks and aircraft to massive fixed gun emplacements and futuristic robots.
+Enemies in the game vary from tanks and aircraft to massive fixed gun emplacements and futuristic robots.
 In certain areas of the game, enemies continuously respawn to challenge the player until they complete the mission objective.
 A version of the Warhawk craft itself is the final boss in Twisted Metal: Black.